 I did an exchange to Oxford in the autumn of 2016 to work on my thesis.
 I was inspired by the critical and forward-thinking attitude of the people there, and decided to apply to study in Oxford or Cambridge.
 I was also enrolled in the Junior Researcher Programme at the time, which brought me to visit Cambridge.
 After a long year of applications, I was accepted by Cambridge.
 I was overwhelmed by receiving the Aker Scholarship which is funding my master’s degree.

 I was now part of the Developmental Psychopathology group, an excellent environment for the research I was interested in.
 We found something unexpected: adolescents at risk of depression who remembered more specific positive memories had lower morning cortisol levels and improved mood across one year.
 It seemed that remembering specific positive memories had an important role in resilient responses to new challenges.
-In my project in Oslo, we found that a blunted cortisol response to awakening was related to overgeneral autobiographical memory in formerly depressed individuals.
 I wish to follow up these findings in my PhD.